-We are interested in how the reprogramming of regulatory regions and topological changes in 3D chromatin organization determine gene dysregulation in glioblastoma.
-We intend to bring knowledge from different biological and technical backgrounds into the glioblastoma field, employing next generation sequencing approaches, genome editing and live-cell imaging in both glioblastoma mouse models and human glioma cell lines.
-The lab is focused on how the regulatory and topological architecture of the genome influences malignancy and integrates cues from the neurons in the tumor microenvironment to orchestrate gene expression in glioblastoma.
+Our research is focused in understanding how the reprogramming of regulatory regions and topological changes in 3D chromatin organization determine gene dysregulation in glioblastoma.
+We bring knowledge from different biological and technical backgrounds into the glioblastoma field, employing next generation sequencing approaches, genome editing and live-cell imaging in both glioblastoma mouse models and patient-derived glioblastoma cell lines.

-- Bahr C*, von Paleske L*, Uslu VV*, Silvia Remeseiro, Takayama N, Ng SW, Murison A, Langenfeld K, Petretich M, Scognamiglio R, Zeisberger P, Benk AS, Amit I, Zandstra PW, Lupien M, Dick JE, Trumpp A, Spitz F. A Myc enhancer cluster regulates normal and leukaemic haemotopoietic stem cell hierarchies.
+3. Bahr C*, von Paleske L*, Uslu VV*, Silvia Remeseiro, Takayama N, Ng SW, Murison A, Langenfeld K, Petretich M, Scognamiglio R, Zeisberger P, Benk AS, Amit I, Zandstra PW, Lupien M, Dick JE, Trumpp A, Spitz F. A Myc enhancer cluster regulates normal and leukaemic haemotopoietic stem cell hierarchies.
 Nature (2018) 553:515-520.

-- Symmons O, Pan L, Silvia Remeseiro, Aktas T, Klein F, Huber W, Spitz F. The Shh Topological Domain Facilitates the Action of Remote Enhancers by Reducing the Effects of Genomic Distances.
+4. Symmons O, Pan L, Silvia Remeseiro, Aktas T, Klein F, Huber W, Spitz F. The Shh Topological Domain Facilitates the Action of Remote Enhancers by Reducing the Effects of Genomic Distances.
 Developmental Cell (2016) 39(5):529-543.

-- Silvia Remeseiro*, Cuadrado A*, Gómez-López G, Pisano DG, Losada A. A unique role of cohesin-SA1 in gene regulation and development.
-The EMBO Journal (2012) 31:2090-2102.
+12. Silvia Remeseiro*, Cuadrado A*, Gómez-López G, Pisano DG, Losada A. A unique role of cohesin-SA1 in gene regulation and development.
+EMBO Journal (2012) 31:2090-2102.

-- Cuadrado A, Silvia Remeseiro, Gómez-López G, Pisano DG, Losada A. The specific contributions of cohesin-SA1 to cohesion and gene expression: implications for cancer and development.
+13. Cuadrado A, Silvia Remeseiro, Gómez-López G, Pisano DG, Losada A. The specific contributions of cohesin-SA1 to cohesion and gene expression: implications for cancer and development.
 Cell Cycle (2012) 11(12):2233-8.

-- Carretero M, Silvia Remeseiro, Losada A. Cohesin ties up the genome.
+14. Carretero M, Silvia Remeseiro, Losada A. Cohesin ties up the genome.
 Current Opinion in Cell Biology (2010) 22(6):781-7.

-- Baquero-Montoya C, Gil-Rodríguez M, Teresa-Rodrigo M, Hernández-Marcos M, Bueno-Lozano G, Bueno-Martínez I, Silvia Remeseiro, Fernández-Hernández R, Bassecourt-Serra M, Rodríguez de Alba M, Queralt E, Losada A, Puisac B, Ramos F, Pié J. Could a patient with SMC1A duplication be classified as a human cohesinopathy?
+15. Baquero-Montoya C, Gil-Rodríguez M, Teresa-Rodrigo M, Hernández-Marcos M, Bueno-Lozano G, Bueno-Martínez I, Silvia Remeseiro, Fernández-Hernández R, Bassecourt-Serra M, Rodríguez de Alba M, Queralt E, Losada A, Puisac B, Ramos F, Pié J. Could a patient with SMC1A duplication be classified as a human cohesinopathy?
 Clinical Genetics (2013) May 17.
 Doi: 10.1111/cge.
 12194, 2014:85:446-451.

-- Ruiz-Romero C, Carreira V, Rego I, Silvia Remeseiro, López-Armada MJ, Blanco FJ.
+16. Ruiz-Romero C, Carreira V, Rego I, Silvia Remeseiro, López-Armada MJ, Blanco FJ.
 Proteomic analysis of human osteoarthritic chondrocytes reveals protein changes in stress and glycolysis.
 Proteomics (2008) 8:495-507.